-Fluorescent light fittings to LED can easily be altered in just a few minutes.
-Remember though you are dealing with potentially dangerous voltages, so it's best to turn off the mains breaker.
+Changing fluorescent light fittings to LED can easily be done in just a few minutes.
+Remember though that you are dealing with potentially dangerous voltages, so it's best to drop the mains-breaker.

-This blog is part of a general series on going green; in short using less energy in the home, and in particular through the use of the power from the sun.
+This blog is part of a general series on going-green; in short using less energy in the home, and in particular through harnessing the power from the sun.

-Light emitting diode lamps use much less electricity than the old conventional lights.
+Light-emitting diode lamps use much less electricity than the old conventional incandescent globes and fluorescents.

-If you are putting up a new light fitting, then the holder is much cheaper, but the LED tube considerably more expensive.
-But then it will last a lot longer.
-Ours are now four years old and working without a hitch.
+If you are putting up a new light-fitting, then the holder is much cheaper, and the LED tubes too; and they will last a lot longer.
+Ours are now four-years old and working without a hitch.

-This is the basic wiring diagram and, as you can see, it's ridiculously simple.
-This is for a two tube holder.
+This is the older basic wiring diagram and, as you can see, it's a little more complicated; frankly you are probably unlikely to find these now.
+This is for a two-tube holder.

-The two wires that come out of the left socket both go to either live or neutral, and the two wires from the right socket go to the other.
-LED fittings will work off 110V or 220V.
+The two-wires that come out of the left socket both go to either live or neutral, and the those from the right go to the other.
+LED fittings will work off either 110V or 220V.

 But inside the existing old flurorescent tube holder there will be a mass of wires; never fear, this is ridiculously simple.